retroryan/metochi/README.md

 Future improvements would use a more sophisticated approach to establish authority and tie that to a nodes identity.

+The consensus algorithm used is very simplisitic for this sample.
+A more complete example of a consensus algorithm would be to use the `Tendermint Byzantine Consensus Algorithm <http://tendermint.readthedocs.io/en/master/introduction.html#consensus-overview>`_

-There is little information on how a PoA algorithm would work so this takes a very simplistic approach of running authority rounds approxiamtely every 10 seconds.
-Each authority node proposes approxiamtely every 10 secs. with a small random offset to create the next block.
+This example takes a very simplistic approach of running authority rounds approxiamtely every 10 seconds.
+Each authority node proposes to lead a round approxiamtely every 10 secs. with a small random offset to create the next block.
 The other nodes either accept or reject this proposal, depending on if they are already proposing a vote.

-Because the offset is random and the cluster fairly small, the chances over overlap are fairly minimal.

 Running Metochi
 ===============